Five-Fold Ministry | Is It for Today?

 - •• Are the saints (God’s people) perfected yet?
 No?
-Then we today need all five ministries, which are given for this purpose.
+Then we today need all five of the Ephesians 4:11 ministries, which are given for this purpose.

 •• Are the saints “fully equipped” to do the work of the ministry?
 Is the “work of the ministry” completed?
 Not yet?
-Then we today still need all five ministries to fully equip us for this noble work.
+Then we today still need all of the 5-fold ministries to fully equip us for this noble work.

 •• Is Christ’s body, the Church, fully “built up”?
 Certainly not.
-Until it is, we need all the fivefold ministries to help us fulfill this heaven-ordained purpose.
+Until it is, we need the full five-fold ministry to help us fulfill this heaven-ordained purpose.